gregdan3/gregdan3.github.io/pages/toki-pona/sona/mod-pi.md

 </details>

-Same as before, the order does not matter. `kalama musi suwi` and `kalama suwi musi` are the same.
+Same as before, the order does not matter. [kalama musi suwi]{.tokipona} and [kalama suwi musi]{.tokipona} are the same.

 #### pi phrases

-`pi` introduces a new head, and that head plus all the words that follow it become a single modifier.
+[pi]{.tokipona} introduces a new head, and that head plus all the words that follow it become a single modifier.
 Then that modifier applies to the head of the entire phrase.
 That's a complex idea, so let's explore it!

 <details><summary> [mi jan pi pali kasi]{.tokipona} </summary>